Mental Health Habits | Better Emotional Wellness

 - Add a prebiotic or probiotic to help populate the good bacteria in your gut.
 You can also eat fermented foods like kimchi, kombucha, yogurt, and sauerkraut.

-Experts say if you notice any of the following symptoms for a period of two weeks or longer, schedule an appointment to speak to a professional.
+Experts say that if you notice any of the following symptoms for two weeks or longer, schedule an appointment to speak with a professional.
 Symptoms include difficulty sleeping, changes in appetite or unplanned weight changes, difficulty getting out of bed in the morning because of your mood, having trouble focusing, losing interest in things you usually like to do, not completing tasks, and feeling restless or irritable.